 Stop by the Asian foods aisle.

-One of my favorite dinners was a stir fry we cooked with locally made kimchi and tofu and served over rice—easy, delicious, and budget-friendly.
+One of my favorite dinners was a stir fry we cooked with locally-made kimchi and tofu and served over rice—easy, delicious, and budget-friendly.

 Buy some souvenirs.

 Tourism is a huge part of Hawaii's economy, and most grocery stores cater to travelers with a display of macadamia nuts, postcards, and trinkets near the store entrance.
-Prices are comparable to what you'll pay at gift shops, and it's a convenient way to get some souvenir shopping done.
+Prices are comparable to what you'll pay at gift shops, and it's a convenient way to get your souvenir shopping done.
 At larger grocery stores, I've even come across kids' books, Christmas ornaments, tropical-themed home decor, and locally made bath products.

 You can also find local products throughout the "regular" grocery store aisles that make good food souvenirs and gifts, including coffee, granola, baking mixes, seasonings, chocolate, and cookies.
+I'm partial to li hing mui candy, which is flavored with a sweet, salty, and sour seasoning made from dried plums, sugar, and licorice.

 More blog posts about Hawaii